-Links to other international, national, regional, local plans and programmes

-Sustainability Appraisals of Local Development Documents should take account of sustainability policies and objectives set at other levels of the planning system, e.g. in relation to Regional Spatial Strategies and national Planning Policy Statements (or Regional Planning Guidance and Planning Policy Guidance, which they replace respectively).
-National and international policy and objectives should also be considered where they are relevant.
+Links to other international, national, regional, local plans and programmes Sustainability Appraisals of Local Development Documents should take account of sustainability policies and objectives set at other levels of the planning system, e.g. in relation to regional planning guidance and national planning guidance.